akash-network/website-5-archive/content/en/token/index.md

 images: []
 ---

-Akash Network Token (AKT) is native utility token of the Akash Network, used as the primary means to govern, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value.
+Akash Network Token (AKT) is the native utility token of the Akash Network, used as the primary means to govern, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value.

-The key benefits of AKT are as follows:

 ##### Security